jcolag/entropy-arbitrage/2024-06-10-art-nouveau.md

 While I haven't *done* anything with it, yet---I do hope to get back to this project, one day, because I still see some potential in it---I have added [faces.js](https://zengm.com/facesjs/) to replace the almost worthless code that I wrote to try to draw faces.

 I'd love to fix my own face code, and invite anybody with an interest to do so, but this library has a bank of head, eye, nose, and mouth shapes, which honestly looks a lot more like what I wanted in the first place.
-My original vision for that code hoped that I would find a public domain [facial composite](https://en.wikipedia.org/wiki/Facial_composite) system, but since the field of modular face systems started in 1959, that seems unlikely.
+My original vision for that code hoped that I would find a public domain {% wiki Facial_composite|facial composite|en %} system, but since the field of modular face systems started in 1959, that seems unlikely.

 ## Entropy Arbitrage